- You’ll find excellent Double Plus (A++) sound on both sides of this early Mercury pressing of Stewart’s fourth solo album

-- The music comes alive on this vintage pressing, assuming you have your volume up good and loud
+- The music comes alive on this vintage domestic pressing (the only ones that have the potential for Hot Stampers in our experience), assuming you have your volume up good and loud

 - 5 stars in AMG, and simply “… a masterful record … He never got quite this good ever again.”

 Listen to the percussion on Angel — you can really hear all the transients and the sound of the drum skins.
 The meaty guitar in the left channel sounds mind-blowingly good.
 The bass is deep and well-defined, and the sound of the drums is awesome in every way.
 Who has a better drum sound than Rod Stewart on his two best albums?